prendradjaja/friendlog-web/JOURNAL.md

 - [ ] Paging handling (or at least warn when hitting API limit)
 - [ ] filter todos
 - [ ] bug: future dates display as "today"
+- [ ] Keyboard shortcut or something for desktop?

 Next (requires my own data entry and/or backend):